 My Tex-Mex Tamale Pie recipe is an easy, delicious family-friendly recipe using mostly prepackaged ingredients.
-The most difficult part of this recipe is browning the beef, chorizo, and onions.
+Browning the beef, chorizo, and onions are probably the most difficult part of my tamale pie recipe.
 If you look at most of my other recipes you’ll see that I like to make everything from scratch, but this recipe is comfort food at its finest.
 And to be able to put dinner together with a minimal amount of time and effort is sometimes a blessing in itself.

 What is Tex-Mex?

-An Americanized version of Mexican food, Tex-Mex originated with the Tejanos, Texans with Mexican heritage.
+Tex-Mex is an Americanized version of Mexican food.
+It originated with the Tejanos, Texans with Mexican heritage.
 Unlike the relatively healthy, authentic Mexican cuisine, Tex-Mex is heavy and dense.
-Entrees are typically served along with a side of rice and refried beans, with recipes using vast quantities of yellow cheeses, cumin, chips, salsa and crispy tacos.
+Entrees are typically served along with a side of rice and refried beans.
+Tex-Mex recipes typically using vast quantities of yellow cheeses, cumin, chips, salsa, and crispy tacos.

-All that to say, Tex-Mex is my soul food.
-We live in a city outside of Dallas that has a very diverse population and the restaurants have cooks and chefs from representing pretty much every Latin American country as well as the Caribbean.
+All that to say, Tex-Mex is my soul food and this tamale pie is exactly what I was craving.
+We live in a city outside of Dallas that has a very diverse population.
+The restaurants have cooks and chefs from representing pretty much every Latin American country as well as the Caribbean.
 Needless to say, my local Tex-Mex scene has a wide variety of influences and ingredients.

 Mexican Chorizo vs Spanish Chorizo

-- Mexican Chorizo is a raw, ground pork or beef sausage that must be cooked before eating.
-It is made with very fatty cuts of meat and is highly seasoned with a variety of spices including vinegar, chili pepper, and cumin and is typically a dark red color.
+- Mexican Chorizo is perfect for tamale pie.
+It is a raw, ground pork or beef sausage that must be cooked before eating.
+It is made with very fatty cuts of meat and is highly seasoned with a variety of spices including vinegar, chili pepper, and cumin, and is typically a dark red color.